Why does your alcoholic partner’s mind make no sense?

 Sadly, it just depends on which flavor of addiction you’ve acquired.
 There is no difference.
 It’s the same for drug abuse, the same for video games and yes; exactly the same obsessive thinking (or avoidance) that leads to over-eating.
 In this article, I will discuss all of them inter-changeably.
 When I say the word “alcoholic” you should understand I mean, “addict” and vice versa.

 This thinking might offer you some clearer insight into another term–“self medicating.”
 We alcoholics attempt to block, drown, or simply remove these intolerable mental thoughts.
 For an addict, self-medicating is not a choice; it’s a reflex.

 How an alcoholic’s brain works

 Many alcoholics have an over-active brain.
 We constantly re-think the past (cringing at our actions) and obsess about the future (certain that catastrophe waits around every corner).
 We can’t shut off these ruminations.
-It’s a draining process in which our minds, constantly, run through new scenarios on how to avoid personal failures, disappointment or people getting angry with us.
+It’s a draining process in which our mind constantly runs through new scenarios on how to avoid personal failures, disappointments or people getting angry with us.
 It’s exhausting!
 This is why many alcoholics are huge procrastinators.
 We talk ourselves out of taking actions because many decisions lead to (imaginary) disasters.

 Here’s one more analogy that might help.
 We call this obsessive process–“future tripping” or my personal favorite–“the hamster wheel brain”.
 While normal people sleep, the “hamster brain” goes ‘round and ‘round the damn “wheel” throughout the night.
 For alcoholics-we can’t shut it off.
 We keep playing through future scenarios comparable to a stupid video game that’s impossible to win.
 Around each corner is a monster.
 In reality, it could drive a person (or a hamster) insane.